SuperFastPython/PythonProcessPoolExecutorJumpStart/README.md

 >
 > * How to create process pools and when to use them.
 > * How to configure process pools including the number of workers.
-> * How to execute tasks with worker processes and handle for results.
+> * How to execute tasks with worker processes and handle results.
 > * How to execute tasks in the process pool asynchronously.
 > * How to query and get results from handles on asynchronous tasks called futures.
 > * How to wait on and manage diverse collections of asynchronous tasks.